jbpoline/talk_Wellcome_01April2015/talk.md

     - Percentage of solid and replicable studies in brain mapping : [5%-25%].
 > * Percentage of re-usable data & analyses?
 Less than a few percents if not funded specifically for sharing.

-## Why is the current culture very difficult to change?
+## Why is the publication-centered culture very difficult to change?

 > * Researchers need/want jobs, they optimize their behaviour to get jobs
 > * Universities need money and they will optimize criteria to get grants